We love God and each other.

 The ministry team quickly set up a search for another pastor.
 After interviewing several candidates from a nation-wide search, the church decided that it would be most appropriate to find somebody not only with prior urban experience, but ideally somebody who knew Philadelphia.
 During this time, Leonard Dow, an Oxford Circle member who was working in the banking industry, began to sense a calling to the ministry.
 Many in the Philadelphia area already knew of Leonard’s gifts for working with people and organizations.
 Upon further prayer and reflection, Leonard submitted his name to the pastoral search committee who affirmed the decision, and Leonard was officially welcomed as lead pastor by January of 1999.
 He worked as half-time program coordinator for Mennonite Central Committee’s Philadelphia Service Unit.
 He also coordinated Kingdom Builders, a city-wide coordinating effort of the Philadelphia Anabaptist churches.

 The neighborhood demographics were rapidly changing with more Latino/Hispanic, African-American, Asian and other ethnic immigrant families moving into the neighborhood.
 A more diverse, multi-ethnic congregation emerged in the late 1990’s under Pastor Dow.
-When Leonard, who is African American, and his wife Rosalie, who is Hispanic, first visited the church in the early 90’s, they found a congregation of all white individuals where they were two of the youngest people in attendance.
-Both current and past leadership feel that a new day is dawning at Oxford Circle with the emergence of this multicultural congregation.
-The members hope that this is a sign of reconciliation in the surrounding community as well. (delete this part and instead add “By the time Pastor Leonard became lead pastor, the leadership felt that a new day was dawning at Oxford Circle with the emergence of this multicultural congregation, and hoped this would be a sign of reconciliation in the surrounding community.”)
+When Leonard, who is African American, and his wife Rosalie, who is Hispanic, first visited the church in the early 1990’s, they found a congregation of all white individuals where they were two of the youngest people in attendance.
+By the time Pastor Leonard became lead pastor, the leadership felt that a new day was dawning at Oxford Circle with the emergence of this multicultural congregation, and hoped this would be a sign of reconciliation in the surrounding community.

 Lynn Parks, Vandy’s wife felt the call into pastoral ministry in late 1999, as the church was praying for an associate minister to work with Pastor Leonard.
 She and Vandy had been missionaries and church planters in England, Germany and Philadelphia.
 She served as associate pastor at Oxford Circle since 2000.
 She also served as Pastor of Visitation at Neshaminy-Warwick Presbyterian Church in Warminster, PA for over 9 years.
 She is the first woman to be officially ordained in Lancaster Mennonite Conference.
 When Pastor Leonard stepped down in 2017, she became interim pastor.
 She was called to be Lead Pastor in 2019.

-Ron Tinsley has served in various ministry positions at OCMC since coming to Oxford Circle Mennonite Church with his family in 2007.
+Ron Tinsley (Pastor Tee) has served in various ministry positions at OCMC since coming to Oxford Circle Mennonite Church with his family in 2007.
 Ron responded to the pastoral call into ministry in 2019 and became Pastor of Outreach in 2021.